amida-tech/DRE/docs/recordjs.md

 var ccdJSON = result.data;
 ```

-Persist the file in the database, various properties is the responsibility the caller
+Persist the file in the database as a source of patient data, various properties is the responsibility the caller

 ``` javascript
 var fileInfo = {